Alex4386/Typhon/.github/docs/volcano/ash.md

 # Volcanic Ash

-In nature, volcanic ash isn't just "smoke" - it's pulverized rock, minerals, and volcanic glass violently ejected during explosive eruptions.
-From the buried Roman city of Pompeii to the 2010 Eyjafjallajökull eruption that grounded European air travel, volcanic ash represents one of nature's most awe-inspiring and dangerous volcanic phenomena.
+Volcanic ash is pulverized rock, minerals, and volcanic glass violently ejected during explosive eruptions.
+It represents one of the most dangerous volcanic phenomena.

-Typhon recreates these dramatic features of explosive volcanism with remarkable realism, by utilizing Minecraft's new `BlockDisplay` entities to simulate ash clouds and their effects on the environment.
+Typhon simulates ash clouds using Minecraft's `BlockDisplay` entities to create realistic visual and environmental effects.

 <img alt="pyroclastic flows" src="https://github.com/user-attachments/assets/bed69bbf-0d8b-4830-858a-33b94d8e9af1" width="400" />

-## Pyroclastic Flows: Nature's Unstoppable Force
+## Pyroclastic Flows

-In the natural world, pyroclastic flows are among the deadliest volcanic hazards.
-During the 1902 eruption of Mount Pelée, a pyroclastic flow obliterated the city of Saint-Pierre in minutes, killing nearly 30,000 people.
-These scalding avalanches of gas, ash, and rock can travel at speeds of up to 450 mph (700 km/h) and reach temperatures of 1,000°C.
+Pyroclastic flows are among the deadliest volcanic hazards - scalding avalanches of gas, ash, and rock that can travel at extreme speeds and reach temperatures of 1,000°C.

-Typhon brings this terrifying phenomenon to your Minecraft world:
+In Typhon, pyroclastic flows are simulated as fast-moving clouds of ash (shown as large `BlockDisplay` entities) cascading down the volcano's slopes during major explosive eruptions., in this cloud the following occurs:

+**Features**:
-- **Devastating Movement**: Just as in nature, pyroclastic flows race down the volcano's flanks, following valleys and topography
+- **Devastating Movement**: Flows race down the volcano's flanks, following valleys and topography
-- **Heat Damage**: As in real eruptions, the superheated clouds ignite anything flammable in their path
+- **Heat Damage**: Superheated clouds ignite anything flammable in their path
-- **Ash Deposition**: Mimicking real volcanic events, the flows leave behind layers of tuff (volcanic ash deposits)
+- **Ash Deposition**: Flows leave behind layers of tuff (volcanic ash deposits)
-- **Carbonization**: Trees caught in the flow are converted to coal blocks, simulating the carbonization process seen at sites like Mount Vesuvius
+- **Carbonization**: Trees caught in the flow are converted to coal blocks
-- **Lethal to Players**: Just as real pyroclastic flows are unsurvivable, players caught in these flows face serious danger
+- **Lethal to Players**: Players caught in these flows instantly perish due to extreme heat

-## Ash Plumes: Reaching for the Stratosphere
+## Ash Plumes

-The 1991 Mount Pinatubo eruption sent ash over 22 miles (35 km) into the atmosphere, causing global temperatures to drop by about 0.5°C for the next two years.
-Ash plumes are not just visually spectacular - they impact weather, aviation, and can collapse under their weight to form pyroclastic flows.
+Ash plumes can rise miles into the atmosphere during major eruptions.
+These columns are not just visually spectacular - they impact weather and can collapse to form pyroclastic flows.

-Typhon's ash plumes capture this epic scale:
+**Features**:

-- **Towering Columns**: The plumes rise dramatically above the volcano, visible from great distances
+- **Towering Columns**: Plumes rise dramatically above the volcano, visible from great distances
-- **Thermal Properties**: The superheated ash burns entities caught within the column
+- **Thermal Properties**: Superheated ash burns entities caught within the column
-- **Realistic Dispersal**: Ash spreads outward at high altitudes, simulating the mushroom cloud appearance of major eruptions
+- **Realistic Dispersal**: Ash spreads outward at high altitudes, creating mushroom cloud appearance
 - **Gradual Settling**: Fine ash particles slowly descend from the sky after major eruptions
+- **Lethal to Players**: Going in to the ash plume results in instant death due to extreme heat